 This is what we started with.

 I’m sure most of you have seen these white and gold laminate counters at some point or another – just probably not in the last decade or two!
 They were terrible.

-Because this is a very detailed tutorial, I am breaking it down into two parts below: painting and then sealing.
+Because this is a very detailed tutorial, I am breaking it down into two parts below: painting the countertops and then sealing them.

-And if you don’t care about the tutorial and really just want to see more beautiful after picks, just skip to the end!
+And if you don’t care about the tutorial and really just want to see more beautiful after pics, just skip to the end!

 Materials for painting the counters

-- A palm sander will make things go faster but isn’t necessary
+- An orbital sander is optional but will make things go faster

 - White paint and two or three shades of gray paint

 - A feather, a few round paintbrushes, a painter’s sponge (for creating the marble look)